Meta-Offline and Distributional Multi-Agent RL for Risk-Aware Decision-Making: Introduction

 \section{Introduction}

-The recent advances in intelligent wireless networks urge the need for fast, safe, and efficient decision-making algorithms~\cite{10198239}.
-These algorithms shall support various applications, such as high-performance computing and complex data-driven frameworks~\cite{8714026}.
-Unmanned aerial vehicle (UAV) networks are expected to be an essential player in future 6G networks~\cite{UAVs_tutorial}.
-Supported by well-designed decision-making algorithms, UAVs can act as flying base stations (BSs) to collect and relay uplink data from limited-power devices.
-UAVs provide a highly flexible technology that can reduce the transmission power of the devices by moving closer to them and relaying the information to the target destination.
-In addition, UAVs secure high information freshness, via the age-of-information (AoI)~\cite{AoI_orig}, by ensuring fairness across devices.
+Unmanned aerial vehicles (UAVs) are increasingly deployed in environments where safety and regulatory constraints impose strict “no-fly” and high-hazard zones.
+In such settings, ranging from urban canyons to wildfire-prone regions, \textit{risk sensitive decision-making}, for instance, in the form of risk-aware trajectory planning, \textit{is not merely desirable but mission-critical}, as violations can result in catastrophic loss of assets, civilian harm, or regulatory penalties \cite{10485273}.

-To this end, deep reinforcement learning (RL) and multi-agent RL (MARL) techniques, such as deep Q-networks (DQNs), have been extensively applied to optimize the trajectories of multiple UAVs and their scheduling policies to minimize the devices' AoI and transmission power~\cite{10829755,chen2021deep}.
-However, MARL algorithms mainly suffer from two problems: \textit{i)} Optimization is performed online through online interactions between the environment and agents, which might be unfeasible or unsafe~\cite{levine2020offline}. \textit{ii)} The policy optimization is performed from scratch every time the network configurations or objectives change, which wastes time and computational resources~\cite{9495238}.
+Deep reinforcement learning (RL) and multi-agent RL (MARL) methods, such as deep Q-networks (DQNs), have been widely applied to complex decision-making problems~\cite{10829755,10021988,10448459,10095748}.
+However, MARL faces three main challenges: \textit{i)} reliance on online interactions, which can be unsafe or impractical~\cite{levine2020offline,10078377}; \textit{ii)} optimisation based on average behaviour, ignoring real-world uncertainty~\cite{bdr2023}; and \textit{iii)} re-optimisation from scratch when network settings or objectives change, incurring high computational cost~\cite{9495238}.

-Offline conservative Q-learning (CQL)~\cite{kumar2020conservative} and model agnostic meta-learning (MAML)~\cite{FINN} are two emerging solutions that have been recently proposed to tackle these problems.
-The former adjusts conventional MARL algorithms by adding a conservative parameter to the Bellman update to work well with offline, fixed datasets without needing online interaction with the environment.
-The latter exploits learning across different tasks to find the parameters that can be disseminated to new unseen tasks to reach convergence quickly.